hluk/CopyQ/docs/scripting-api.rst

    Throws an exception if the file cannot be read or is not valid INI format.

+.. js:function:: onClipboardAboutToChange()

+   Called when clipboard changes, but before any data are retrieved.

+   This called even if monitoring is disabled.

+   This can be used to implement own clipboard processing with minimal delay.

+   Default implementation does nothing.

 .. js:function:: onClipboardChanged()

    Called when clipboard or X11 selection changes.